 Colobus monkeys live in the forests of Central Africa.
 They are threatened due to habitat encroachment by human expansion, the destruction of forests, and over-hunting.
 Colobus fur coats were the rage in the 1920’s and 30’s and are sold even today in Africa, although they are not used in traditional costumes.

 Hippopotamus (Hippopotamus amphibius) CITES ll

 The most recent population estimates suggest that over the past 10 years there has been a 7-20 percent decline in common Hippo populations.
 Over three generations (approximately 30 years), it is likely that population reductions will exceed a 30 percent decline due to human encroachment and poaching for meat, fat, hides, and ivory.

 The Hawaiian archipelago is the most remote island group in the world with 70 million years of plant and animal development in isolation.
 Hawaii was home to a rich diversity of bird species, including some of the most rare, beautiful and interesting birds on Earth.
 Unfortunately all of them have been in serious decline for the last thousand years due to human intervention, habitat destruction, fragmentation and deforestation, feral pigs and avian disease from introduced mosquitoes.
 Out of 71 families of Hawaiian birds, 23 are extinct and 30 of the remaining 48 are listed as threatened, endangered or critically endangered by the United States Wildlife Service.

 THE ENDANGERED ONES

-Status of the The 36 Species Featured in the Rama Exhibition
+Status of the The Evolving List of 36 Species Featured in the Rama Exhibition

 The cutting of primeval forest and other disasters, fueled by the demands of growing human populations, are the overriding threat to biological diversity everywhere.